orchetect/OSCKit/README.md

 }
 ```

-Then start the server to begin listening for inbound OSC packets.
+Then start the server/socket to begin listening for inbound OSC packets.

 ```swift
 // call this once, usually during your app's startup